 The Department of Archaeology has ongoing research projects funded by the AHRC, NERC, the Leverhulme Trust, Royal Society, British Academy, Wenner Gren, UNESCO, Historic Scotland and English Heritage, among others, and with established research partnerships reaching across the globe.
 Field projects based within our department operate in areas as diverse as Syria, Iceland, France, Egypt and Kuwait.
-Our research encompasses Britain, Europe, the North Atlantic, the Mediterranean, the Near East, Egypt, South Asia and the Indian Ocean, spanning the Palaeolithic to the post-Medieval period, and covering fields from Archaeological Science to the History of Archaeology.
+Our research encompasses Britain, Europe, the North Atlantic, the Mediterranean, the Near East, Egypt, South Asia and the Indian Ocean, spanning the Palaeolithic to the post-Medieval periods, and covering fields from Archaeological Science to the History of Archaeology.

-We have more than 31 full-time academic members of staff (ten Professors, three Readers, ten Senior Lecturers, five Lecturers and three ECR Fellows), 15 postdoctoral researchers and over 100 research postgraduates.
+We have more than 29 full-time academic members of staff (12 Professors, five Readers, eight Senior Lecturers, and four Lecturers), 14 postdoctoral researchers and over 100 research postgraduates.
 Such students are integral to our research community and projects.
 If you come to Durham in order to gain a research qualification in Archaeology, you will work within an exciting research environment that provides an impressive range of activities guaranteed to stimulate debate and discussion, and to support and strengthen your work.
 To aid such projects, our department also houses state-of-the-art facilities for research into bioarchaeology, environmental archaeology, chronometry and the analysis and conservation of archaeological materials, and the University’s library is extremely well resourced for our research.